MichaelCurrin/auto-commit-msg/docs/development.md

 # Development

+## Structure

+The code from the Semantic Git Commit extension was used to set up [src](/src) directory for a couple of TS files and the tests.

+The [generate](/src/generate) module followed later as logic that will work standalone in the CLI for a hook.

 ## Install

 See installation steps in the extension and hook docs - clone the repo and install Node.js and dependencies.